 - Look for and make use of structure.

 - Look for and express regularity in repeated reasoning.

 We also help families to create math centers in their homes.
 We select age-appropriate math manipulatives and resources that support classroom and tutoring instruction.
-We also teach parents how to use these resources more comfortably.
+We also teach parents and/or caregivers how to use these resources more comfortably.
 Since students are used to accessing these materials in their classrooms, it makes sense to have them available at home when completing homework or exploring mathematical ideas.
-Materials are divided by primary grades (K-2) and intermediate grades (3-5).
+Materials are divided by primary grades (K-2) and intermediate grades (3-5), and these materials may benefit older learners as well.
 Having a complete math center in your home is a strategic investment in your child’s math education.